ComplianceSwiftTech BlogKey IT Compliance Requirements for Healthcare Firms

 • Produce a documented remediation plan

-Risk management then ensures your organization takes action – patching, policy updates, and security improvements to reduce exposure.
+Afterward, risk management ensures your organization takes action: patching, policy updates, and security improvements to reduce exposure.

 3. Strong Access Controls and Identity Management

-Access control is a major part of IT compliance requirements for healthcare firms because unauthorized access to patient data is a common cause of breaches.
-HIPAA requires organizations to restrict access to ePHI and ensure only authorized personnel can view or modify sensitive records.
+Similarly, access control is a major part of IT compliance requirements for healthcare firms.
+Unauthorized access to patient data is a common cause of breaches.
+Therefore, HIPAA requires organizations to restrict access to ePHI and ensure only authorized personnel can view or modify sensitive records.

 Key Access Control Requirements: